alyssaesprtu/E-Commerce-Sales-and-Customer-Analysis/README.md

 An end-to-end e-commerce analytics project using SQL, Python, and Power BI to analyze sales performance, customer behavior, seller efficiency, payment methods and product return trends.
 The project transforms raw transactional data into actionable insights through data cleaning, exploratory analysis, and interactive dashboard.

 ## Objectives
-The primary goals of this project are:
+The primary goals of this project is to:
 1. Analyze sales and revenue trends
 2. Identify top-performing products and sellers
 3. Understand customer purchasing behavior and retention patterns